universitytheater/utheater.github.io/_shows/2024/spring/strings-attached.md

     name: Surya Chinnappa
   - role: Assistant Choreographer
     name: Kelly Mao
+    bio: "is a third-year Computer Science and Mathematics major whose previous UT credits include Muscle Memory (Stage Manager) and The Heirs (Production Manager).
+Juggling Consultant is her silliest credit to date and she is SO delighted about it. lf she were a puppet, her human would absolutely be her beloved Coco Liu."
   - role: Assistant Production Manager
     name: Jasmine Li
   - role: Assistant Stage Manager